Aircoookie/WLED-Docs/docs/features/palettes.md

   # - toc
 ---

+!!! info "Version Info"
+    Beginning in 0.14 up to 10 [Custom Palletes](#custom-palettes) can be uploaded.

 | PaletteID | Name | Description
 | ---: | --- | ---
 | 0 | Default | The palette is automatically selected depending on the effect.
 For most effects, this is the primary color<br />![](https://raw.githubusercontent.com/scottrbailey/WLED-Utils/master/gifs/PAL_00.gif)